-Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Retirement Plan was dated June 30, 2015.
-The experience study for the Public Employees Police and Fire Plan was dated August 30, 2016.
+Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 30, 2015.
+The experience study for the Police and Fire Plan was dated August 30, 2016.
+Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.